 For those who tested negative, they walk away with a greater understanding of HIV and how it is prevented and/or managed.
 More importantly, they are willing to be tested in the future, and they are likely to share this knowledge within their community.
 Information is powerful, and through our outreach services, we aim to provide as many people as possible with accurate information about HIV.

 The donations and support we receive to conduct these activities go a long way in helping people understand the importance of testing.
 Thank you to everyone for your continued support!

-The PEPFAR Small Grants program will enable us to use football coaching sessions, community schools football coach training, football for health tournaments, community school outreach and Routine care for People Living With HIV and AIDS (PLWH) at the TTF clinic as a medium to reach more than 3,180 young people to increase HIV awareness, improve life skills, and create a supportive community environment for young people.
+The PEPFAR Small Grants program will enable us to use football coaching sessions, community school football coach training, football for health tournaments, community school outreach, and routine care for people living with HIV and AIDS (PLWH) at the TTF clinic as a medium to reach more than 3,180 young people to increase HIV awareness, improve life skills, and create a supportive community environment for young people.

 Many of these interventions have been supported through donations from private individuals.
-Your donations help us to refine our approaches, so that we can scale them up and partner with big donors to reach more people.
+Your donations help us refine our approaches so that we can scale them up and partner with big donors to reach more people.